jlelong/LaTeX-Workshop-wiki/Compile.md

 List environments with verbatim-like content.

 These environments are stripped off the `.tex` files before any parsing occurs.
+The environment names are not case sensitive and star `*` versions are automatically added.
 Note that this variable has no effect on syntax highlighting.

 | type                | default value                          |
 | ------------------- | -------------------------------------- |